 Shade: Means 4 hours or less of direct sunlight per day usually found north of buildings or large objects, and under trees and shrubs.

 IT ALL STARTS WITH SOIL

-All soil is made up of three things: Inorganic matter (tiny pieces of broken down rock), Organic matter (decayed remains of leaves, sticks, organisms, etc), Pore spaces filled with air and water.
+All soil is made up of three things: Inorganic matter (tiny pieces of broken down rock), organic matter (decayed remains of leaves, sticks, organisms, etc), and pore spaces filled with air and water.

 Inorganic matter: It takes between 500 and 2,000 years to make one inch of soil through the weathering of rocks.
 Soil scientists group these inorganic particles based on their size: large particles (2mm - .05mm) are called sand, small particles (.05mm - .002mm) are called silt, and very small particles (.002mm and below) are called clay.
 The proportion of each determines the type of soil.